zemirco/nodejs-pdf-docs/markdown/tls.markdown

 established after addition of event listener.

+### Event: 'OCSPRequest'

+`function (certificate, issuer, callback) { }`

+Emitted when the client sends a certificate status request.
+You could parse server's current certificate to obtain OCSP url and certificate id, and after obtaining OCSP response invoke `callback(null, resp)`, where `resp` is a `Buffer` instance.
+Both `certificate` and `issuer` are a `Buffer` DER-representations of the primary and issuer's certificates.
+They could be used to obtain OCSP certificate id and OCSP endpoint url.

+Alternatively, `callback(null, null)` could be called, meaning that there is no OCSP response.

+Calling `callback(err)` will result in a `socket.destroy(err)` call.

+Typical flow:

+1. Client connects to server and sends `OCSPRequest` to it (via status info extension in ClientHello.)
+2. Server receives request and invokes `OCSPRequest` event listener if present
+3. Server grabs OCSP url from either `certificate` or `issuer` and performs an [OCSP request] to the CA
+4. Server receives `OCSPResponse` from CA and sends it back to client via `callback` argument
+5. Client validates the response and either destroys socket or performs a handshake.

+NOTE: `issuer` could be null, if certficiate is self-signed or if issuer is not in the root certificates list.
+(You could provide an issuer via `ca` option.)

+NOTE: adding this event listener will have an effect only on connections established after addition of event listener.

+NOTE: you may want to use some npm module like [asn1.js] to parse the certificates.

 ### server.listen(port, [host], [callback])

 Begin accepting connections on the specified `port` and `host`.
 If the